 A Public Service Announcement (PSA) for TV will be distributed in English, Spanish and Chinese with closed captioning for voters who are deaf or hard of hearing.
-A radio script will include a request to stations to post the information on their companion websites to assist in reaching those voters.
+A radio script will include a request to stations to post the information on their companion websites to assist in reaching those voters with hearing impairments.